jjallaire/draftpod/src/components/guide/articles/faq.md

 - Once a bot has found their color lanes they "lock in" to picking cards from only those colors.
 Depending on the bot, this occurs late in pack 1 or early in pack 2.

 Those are the core mechanics which drive the bots.
 In addition, some variance is applied to bot behavior so that it is less predictable from draft to draft.
-Specifically, some bots favor certain colors, some bots are better than others are card evaluation (i.e. how closely their picks track to underlying ratings), and some bots lock into colors sooner than others.
+Specifically, some bots favor certain colors, some bots are better than others at card evaluation (i.e. how closely their picks track to underlying ratings), and some bots lock into colors sooner than others.

 It's important to note that bots don't need to know how to build good decks.
 Rather, they just need to take cards out of the pool _in aggregate_ in a fashion that approximates what real players do.
 We're very interested in improving bot behavior to model real drafts as closely as possible, so please [let us know](https://forum.draftpod.org/) how well it's working for you and how you think it could be improved.